Click to open network menu

 Moonstone Renewer

 Moonstone Renewer sets you up for a super strong 2 item spike and scales the best.
-Its passive effect benefits from your bonus healing twice; once when calculating the size of the original heal it copies a portion of, and then it multiplies the copied portion by your bonus healing again.
-The more bonus healing you stack from additional items, the more value Moonstone Renewer generates.
+Its passive effect applies healing increases to its output a twice (more information in the Math for Nerds chapter).
+The more percent healing modifiers you stack, the more value Moonstone Renewer generates.

 Redemption

-It can situationally be nice to try to heal an ally that's not going to drop below 40% HP any time soon with dry Astral Infusion spam, thereby bringing yourself below 40% HP so you get the Revitalize bonus when you use Redemption.
+It can situationally be nice to try to heal an ally that's not going to drop below 40% HP any time soon with dry Astral Infusion spam (but not to 100% HP!), bringing yourself below 40% HP so you get the Revitalize bonus when you use Redemption.

 Note: you can heal (super)minions with this item when sieging towers.
 Additionally, it doesn't work on units that are in stasis from Zhonya's Hourglass or Bard's Tempered Fate.